2019-11-12: Tiessen: piano

 Heinz Tiessen was - several years before Olivier Messiaen - interested in the song of birds, especially in those of the blackbird (German: Amsel).
 He wrote a book about birdsongs and composed several compositions with reference to the blackbird.
 The "Amsel-Septet op.20" (blackbird-septet) is one of his principal compositions.
 Others are his second symphony "Stirb und Werde!" op.12 and his "Natur-Triologie" for piano op.18.

-In my possession is the autograph manuscript of the composition "Fünf Klavierstücke op.21" by Heinz Tiessen.
+In my possession is the autograph manuscript of the composition "Fünf Klavierstücke op.21" (Five piano pieces) by Heinz Tiessen.
 This composition has a special history.
 The work was composed around 1915 and premiered by Eduard Erdmann on 11 May 1916.
 But shortly afterwards Heinz Tiessen much have withdrawn the work, because the "Fünf Klavierstücke" are not part of the official work catalogue and the opus 21 was re-used for the Rondo for orchestra.

 Here are some information about the "Fünf Klavierstücke":